 Nonprofits can generate substantial buzz and results if they invest the proper amount of time and effort into this important media channel.

 Here are some telltale signs your nonprofit’s social media game isn’t up to snuff:

 5. No Audience, No Engagement

 Hello?
 Anyone home?
 If you’re posting content that’s never being liked or shared, then you have a problem.
 Maybe you’re on Facebook but your audience is younger and hanging out on Instagram.
 Or –maybe your content is boring.
 Before you publish anything, identify your audience, determine where they live, and then post some content that YOU would engage with online.

 4. Not Enough Time/Content

 Many nonprofits have small marketing teams, which makes writing and posting social content an afterthought.
 It’s important to keep your social channels up to date.
 If you’re only posting once a month, then you’re broadcasting there’s not much happening.
-Keep things fresh and develop a publishing calendar to stay on track (and if you can’t do it yourself, contact us – this is our bread and butter).
+Keep things fresh and develop a publishing calendar to stay on track (and if you can’t do it yourself, contact us).

 3. Lack of Variety